Paz de la Huerta

+She had a lead role in Gaspar Noé's art film Enter the Void (2009), and subsequently played Lucy Danziger in the HBO period drama series Boardwalk Empire from 2010 to 2011.
+She also starred in the horror film Nurse 3D (2013).

 Early life

-De la Huerta was raised by her mother, with her older sister, in the New York City neighborhood of SoHo, located in Lower Manhattan.
-Her parents are Spanish nobleman Íñigo de la Huerta y Ozores, 14th Duke of Mandas, Grandee of Spain and Judith Bruce.
+De la Huerta was born September 3, 1984 in New York City, the daughter of Spanish nobleman Don Ricardo Ignacio (Íñigo) Rafael de la Huerta y Ozores (14th Duke of Mandas and Villanueva, Grandee of Spain, born in San Sebastián on 17 November 1944) and wife Judith Bruce (born in Minneapolis, Minnesota, on 23 October 1946).
+Her older sister, Doña Rafaela María de la Paz de la Huerta y Bruce (born in New York City on 15 November 1981), is the presumptive heiress of their father's titles.
 De la Huerta was born with recurrent cystic hygroma under her arm, which she has had treated with multiple surgeries.
+She and her older sister were raised by their mother in the SoHo neighborhood of Lower Manhattan.
 Her mother worked as an authority on birth control and women's issues in Third World countries.
+De la Huerta was raised a Roman Catholic, and has described herself as "very Catholic."

-She attended private Saint Ann's School in the New York City borough of Brooklyn, with fellow student and future fashion designer, Zac Posen, for whom she has since modeled.
-She also attended the performing arts camp Buck's Rock.
-De la Huerta spent summers with her father in Spain while attending high school.
+She attended the private Saint Ann's School in the New York City borough of Brooklyn on a scholarship, along with fellow student and future fashion designer, Zac Posen, for whom she later modeled.

 Career

-De la Huerta began modeling in her adolescence and became a runway model before transitioning into film.
+1997–2008: Modeling and early work

 She made her film debut with a small role in the 1998 romantic comedy The Object of My Affection, and the next year appeared opposite Michael Caine and Charlize Theron in The Cider House Rules.
 In 2002, she appeared opposite Shane West and Mandy Moore in A Walk to Remember, an American coming-of-age romantic drama film based on the Nicholas Sparks novel.

 In 2007, de la Huerta was cast in the role of Linda for the film Enter the Void, a psychedelic melodrama set in neon-lit nightclub environments of Tokyo.
 Director Gaspar Noé found her after holding auditions in New York City.
 "I met Paz and I really liked her.
-She had the profile for the character because she likes screaming, crying, showing herself naked—all the qualities for it."
+She had the profile for the character because she likes screaming, crying, showing herself naked - all the qualities for it."

+The following year, she appeared in a supporting role opposite Sam Rockwell in the dark comedy Choke (2008), based on the novel of the same name by Chuck Palahniuk.
+In 2009, de la Huerta appeared in a supporting role in Jim Jarmusch's mystery film The Limits of Control.